ssheybani/Skater/README.rst

 Skater to learn about the models internal decision policies.

-The library was originally designed and developed at DataScience.com by Aaron Kramer, Pramit Choudhary and internal DataScience Team with the idea to enable better interpretability(preferably human interpretability) to predictive "black boxes" both for researchers and practioners.
+The project was started as a research idea to find ways to enable better interpretability(preferably human interpretability) to predictive "black boxes" both for researchers and practioners.

 .. image:: https://travis-ci.org/datascienceinc/Skater.svg?branch=master
     :target: https://travis-ci.com/datascienceinc/Skater